Assessing Sheath Voltage Limiter Failure Caused by Improper Bonding of Cable Sheaths

 Sheath voltage limiters (SVLs) are arresters that reduce risk of cable damage by limiting transient voltages on cable sheaths.
 SVLs facilitate single point bonding of cable sheaths, which reduces steady-state circulating current losses.
 As is the case for phase arresters, SVLs are sized so that conduction current is negligible during normal or emergency operation.
 But during transients that induce high sheath voltages, SVLs conduct current to limit the voltage.

 Steady-state sheath voltages are kept within limits by proper selection of cable section lengths, grounding the sheaths at strategic locations and applying sheath cross bonding for field cancellation.
 If sheath grounding or application of SVLs are performed improperly, the SVL and the cable itself are at greater risk of damage.
+This edited past contribution to INMR by experts at Power Engineers in the United States provided basic information about proper SVL operation.
+It then focused on consequences to SVLs in the event of failure to ground the cable sheath.

 Listen to Online Lecture on Sheath Voltage Limiter Failure from Improper Bonding of Cable Sheaths by Jon Leman